-First for Women magazine ran an article this month on the benefits of cellular hydration, spotlighting some of my latest tips…including “gel” water as well as a few of my recipes and stretches.
+First for Women magazine ran an article on the benefits of cellular hydration, spotlighting some of my latest tips…including “gel” water as well as a few of my recipes and stretches.
 Plus, they featured me on the cover!
 For part 1 of the article, click here!
 Below are some other highlights.
 If you want to read more, check out the magazine next time you go to the grocery store!

 Increasing hydration levels primes the body to shed excess pounds.
 And to really see wow-worthy results: “After getting water into your body, movement is the next necessary step in hydration,” says integrative physician Dana Cohen, M.D.
 “Movement actually draws hydration through the body and into the cells.
 It’s quite literally the other half of hydration.”

 Indeed, new research shows that water is transported through the body via a network of connective tissue called fascia that envelops every muscle, blood vessel, nerve and organ.
 “As doctors, we’ve always told patients that they have to move their joints to lubricate them, and this explains why,” Dr. Cohen asserts.
 “As you move, the fascia acts like a hydraulic pump, watering our tissues like an irrigation system.
 In effect, eating or drinking water-rich foods starts the hydration process, but movement completes it.”

 While any movements activate the body’s water-delivery system, gentle stretching is considered especially beneficial because it also works to loosen the fascia, which can become tight as we get older, limiting the ability of water to flow throughout the body.
 “You want to engage in movements that help unlock any tight fascia and also increase circulation,” asserts Kathy Smith, host of the podcast On Health: The Art of Living.
 “Ultimately, you want to move from the toes to the head, creating a wave of hydration going through your body as you mobilize that moisture.”